Buffy the Vampire Slayer season 7: Plot

 In the series finale, Dawn adamantly returns to help fight against the First.
-As she does so, Angel leaves Los Angeles and returns to Sunnydale with an amulet (given to him by Wolfram & Hart), which Buffy gives to Spike.
-Buffy finally kills Caleb by cutting him in half with the scythe.
+As she does so, Angel returns to Sunnydale to assist Buffy and ultimately watches while she defeats Caleb.
+Buffy finally kills Caleb by cutting him with the scythe.
+Angel brings an amulet (given to him by Wolfram & Hart) to give to Buffy.
+Angel offers to wear the amulet as it is intended for a champion, but Buffy refuses this, arguing that she will need Angel to form a second line of defense if Sunnydale falls.
+Angel confronts Buffy about her relationship with Spike, and Buffy admits that he is in her heart.
+She tells him that she needs some time to grow on her own, and denies Angels advances.
+Referencing his immortality, Angel comments that he “isn’t getting any older”, before bidding her farewell.

+Buffy returns with the amulet and decides to give it to Spike, naming him her champion.
+They spend their remaining night together.
 While Caleb is dead, they make their move to thwart The First's plans once and for all.
 The Potentials descend into the Hellmouth to fight an army of Turok-Han, while the other Scoobies hold off the few Turok-Han that escape into the halls of Sunnydale High.
 Willow uses a spell that activates all the Potential Slayers, granting them some Slayer powers.
 Anya is killed in the fight, along with some of the new Slayers.
 Fearing she is done for, The First returns to taunt Buffy, saying her fight is in vain.
 Refusing to let the world be destroyed, Buffy and her allies dig deep and begin to gain the upper hand.
 Spike's amulet channels the power of the sun and kills all of the Turok-Han in the Hellmouth, but Spike himself is also consumed and he sacrifices himself to defeat the enemy.
-Buffy tells Spike she loves him; he tells her to run.
-The Hellmouth collapses, and the resulting crater swallows all of Sunnydale.
-The survivors of the battle escape on a school bus, which Buffy catches up to after saying goodbye to Spike.
+In their final moments, Buffy begs Spike to come with her.
+Their joined hands symbolically catch fire.
+Buffy confesses to Spike that she loves him; he replies “No you don’t, but thanks for saying it.”
+Spike tells her to run.
+The Hellmouth collapses due to the force of the amulet and the resulting crater swallows all of Sunnydale, but Buffy is able to make it out.
+Buffy catches up with the survivors of the battle, who have escaped on a yellow school bus.

 In the last scene of the series, the survivors gather on the rim of Sunnydale's crater.
-The Scoobies and new Slayers tend to the wounded.
+The Scoobies and new Potential Slayers tend to the wounded.
 Xander mourns Anya's death and is consoled by Andrew.
-Dawn asks what their next move is and Buffy smiles.
+Dawn asks what their next move is and Buffy smiles with a hopeful expression.